If you have to buy it, get the best deal!

 The contents are all inside the dopp which comes inside a shipping box.

 A product card going over the items is inside, an important note for those planning to take select items before gifting the box to someone else.
 You could either omit the card or have no shame in admitting you took things.
 Unlike the cards that come inside the subscription boxes, the price to buy the full-size is not listed.
-Most of the items inside this box are full-sized.
+Most of the items inside this box are travel sized.

 The back of the card goes over the box theme, which is Travel-Ready Treasures.
 It mentions that this dopp kit should hold your entire toiletry shopping list.
 Considering a lot of the items I would travel with already come inside the bag, I would not need much more than this to take a quick trip.